ssb22/phone-utils/notes/llm.md

 * Kimi: Nice voice (I think they use their own bilingual audio model for Chinese output and Hume AI for English with voice cloning for consistency; heteronyms and prosody generally good although can glitch); playback has speed control and time-skip options.
 Long conversations over long periods possible, although if it gets *too* long it can degrade and/or become repetitive before hitting server limits.
 Web version and app can access same conversations but voices are currently app-only; when network is slow you can lose Web history if you input on the app before it’s finished synchronising.

 The Web interface has a “saved prompts” option under Settings: these can be pasted into conversations via a cube icon at bottom right (no accessibility label yet but HTML `div` class is `prompt-library-button`), not yet available for new conversations in the app but uploading an attachment from the Downloads folder is not too hard, or you can ask the LLM to store a specific paragraph in its long-term “memory” section to apply to every chat.

+Cross-chat memory currently loads only in sessions started via a Web browser.
+These can be continued via the app, but any sessions *started* on the app do not yet access stored memories as of December 2025.

 The realtime voice-call mode always starts a new conversation, currently using the K1.5 model (not K2) and cannot be used with saved prompts or memories; you can tap the keyboard to type in a URL for it to read but this must be typed as Paste is not available.
 * Kindroid (not recommended): Voice is only in “voice call” mode + too “flirty”